keithczq/keithjsbot/README.md

 *Soon...
 I will replace all of Keith's communications*

 ## About
 This project is a Telegram chatbot that is meant to act as the server for incoming messages to the bot.
 You can find the bot on Telegram at @keithjsbot or https://t.me/keithjsbot .
+The bot is currently hosted on Heroku!

 ## How this came about
 I chanced upon the possibility to download all of one's social media interactions, be if from facebook messenger, whatsapp, telegram etc. Then, I had an epiphany and thought that it would be amazing if I could use all this personal conversation data to train an AI to model after my online speech patterns.
 If it reaches that stage, I would love to try this on my friends and family and see if it can pass the Turing Test.
 That would be really exciting!